kLjubomir/RemoteJobFinder/specifications.md

   **Then** the adverts are filtered as non-matching

 &nbsp;
-- [ ] As a remote job seeker, I want to have a file generated for ads that have a salary range included
+- [ ] As a remote job seeker, I want to store ads that have a salary range included

 **Scenario: Store advert URL in advertHasSalaryRange.json**
   **Given** advert description from LinkedIn is fetched